iterative/dvc.org/content/docs/start/data-pipelines/building-pipelines.md

   seed: 20170428
 ```

-- `-d src/prepare.py` and `-d data/data.xml` mean that the stage depends on
+- `--deps src/prepare.py` and `--deps data/data.xml` mean that the stage depends
-  these files (dependencies) to work.
-Notice that the source code itself is
+  on these files (<abbr>dependencies</abbr>) to work.
+Notice that the source
-  marked as a dependency as well.
-If any of these files change, DVC will know
+  code itself is marked as a dependency as well.
+If any of these files change,
-  that this stage needs to be [reproduced](#reproduce) when the pipeline is
+  DVC will know that this stage needs to be [reproduced](#reproduce) when the
-  executed.
+  pipeline is executed.

-- `-o data/prepared` specifies an output directory for this script, which writes
+- `--outs data/prepared` specifies an output directory for this script, which
-  two files in it.
+  writes two files in it.

   This is how the <abbr>workspace</abbr> looks like after the run: